 - the book value of the Canadian business (if the acquirer is a state-owned enterprise, or is not a World Trade Organization (WTO) Member State); and

-- whether the business is in a sensitive sector.30
+- whether the business is in a sensitive sector.49

 For acquirers who are not a state-owned entity, the financial threshold that triggers the requirement for a pre-closing review under the ICA depends on the nationality of the investor.
-Nationals of a specified free trade party31 that directly acquire control of a Canadian business are only subject to a pre-closing review under the ICA if the enterprise value32 of the Canadian business exceeds C$1.613 billion (in 2020).
-Investors who hail from WTO Member States are subject to a pre-closing review under the ICA if the enterprise value of the Canadian business exceeds C$1.075 billion (in 2020).
+Nationals of a specified free trade party50 that directly acquire control of a Canadian business are only subject to a pre-closing review under the ICA if the enterprise value51 of the Canadian business exceeds C$1.565 billion (in 2021).
+Investors who hail from WTO Member States are subject to a pre-closing review under the ICA if the enterprise value of the Canadian business exceeds C$1.043 billion (in 2021).

 For acquirers who are state-owned entities, the book value threshold required to trigger a pre-closing review will depend on the nationality of the state-owned entity.
-State-owned entities from WTO nations are only required to file a pre-closing review under the ITA if the book value of the Canadian business they are acquiring meets or exceeds C$428 million (in 2020).
-Non-WTO Member States directly purchasing Canadian businesses are required to submit a pre-closing review if the book value of the Canadian business exceeds 5 million dollars.
-An indirect control transaction by a non-WTO Member State for a Canadian business will require a pre-closing review only if the book value of the business exceeds C$50 million (in 2020).
+State-owned entities from WTO nations are only required to file a pre-closing review under the ITA if the book value of the Canadian business that they are acquiring meets or exceeds C$415 million (in 2021).
+Non-WTO Member States directly purchasing Canadian businesses are required to submit a pre-closing review if the book value of the Canadian business exceeds C$5 million.
+An indirect control transaction by a non-WTO Member State for a Canadian business will require a pre-closing review only if the book value of the business exceeds C$50 million.

 In those transactions where a non-Canadian investor gains control of a Canadian business that does not meet nor exceed the financial threshold required to trigger the submission of a pre-closing filing, a notice of investment must be filed within 30 days of closing.